 Japan, too, was entertaining notions of expanding its influence and military presence across the surrounding region, and by mid-1942, these plans had advanced at an alarming rate.

 A few months back in December 7, 1941, Japan had played their first hand in the war against the United States at Pearl Harbor.
 Adm.
 Chester Nimitz, Commander of the US Pacific Fleet was aware of the fact that the U.S had few aircraft carriers left in its fleet as most were destroyed at Pearl Harbor.
 But Nimitz had an enormous stake in the outcome in the Coral Sea.
 This would be his first major trial by fire as a fleet and theater commander.
 He was risking his precious carriers to thwart a new Japanese drive into the South Pacific, to protect the security of Australia, and to strike back against the seemingly invincible Imperial Japanese Navy.

 In the course of only a few months, multiple territories in the region of Asia and the Pacific — including Guam, Hong Kong, and Burma — had come under Japanese control.

-It was a process that clearly had to be stopped, were the Allies to stand any realistic chance of winning the war.
+It was a process that clearly had to be stopped, were the Allied forces to stand any realistic chance of winning the war.
 After all, if Japan were to establish a military presence across such a wide space as Asia and the Pacific, not only would they have little trouble laying claim to the Allied nations of Australia and New Zealand next, but they would — functionally speaking — hold a frontier that stretched across the entire planet from north to south.